STYX021211/Real-time-web-application/README.md

 # Real-time-web-application
-The web app allows  users to communicate in real-time, exchange files, personalize their chat environment, and enjoy  gameplay all within a single platform.
+The chat and game web app allows  users to communicate in real-time, exchange files, personalize their chat environment, and enjoy  gameplay all within a single platform.

 1.Real-time chat